robots.txt Generator, Builder & Tester — with AI Crawler Control

 Proper robots.txt configuration is important for several reasons.
 First, it prevents crawlers from wasting your crawl budget on low-value pages like admin panels, search result pages, or duplicate content.
 Second, it keeps private staging areas and internal tools out of search indexes.
 Third, with the rise of AI crawlers like GPTBot and CCBot, robots.txt has become the primary mechanism for controlling AI training access to your content.

 That said, robots.txt does not remove pages from Google's index.
 If Google already knows about a URL (through links, sitemaps, or prior crawling), blocking it in robots.txt prevents crawling but the URL may still appear in search results.
 To truly deindex a page, use the noindex meta tag instead.
 For more on how these directives interact, see our guide on crawl budget optimization.
+Once your robots.txt is solid, double-check international targeting with our hreflang auditor and validate your structured data with the schema validator.

 Frequently Asked Questions